OWASP/www-chapter-bharati-vidyapeeth-college-of-engineering/tab_speakers.md

 ## Speakers

-Would you like to speak on the upcoming OWASP TIET meetup?
-[Contact Us](mailto:prajit.sengupta@owasp.org)
+Would you like to speak on the upcoming OWASP BVDUCOEP meetup?
+[Contact Us](mailto:ankit.mishra@owasp.org)

 **Email Format :**